Mikuaria/serious_projects/BalanceTool/ReadMe.txt

 V 1.0

-Made by Gael Ettendorff (Gakuiyo on github)
+Made by Gaelle Ettendorff (Mikuaria on github)

 Made as a personal project for an exam